Trahiega/the-dukes-game1/docs/Notes/Quests-and-Questions.md

 # Quests & Questions
 ## Loose Ends
-#### Halward
-- I don't think we ever asked what he meant by "There have been developments since we left"
-- Halward said he warned Rhett about travelling, but Rhett managed to make it back to Copperhead despite the harsh winter weather, did he take a special route?
-- Offered to show us his notes
-- Was Halward having these dreams about Shed before we set off to acquire the map for him?

-#### Aliyah
-- Why is Aliyah looking into the Crimson Grin?
-- Why did she ask if any of us were sent to WF to look for someone?
-Is there someone she is concerned about?
-- The orc in the cage when we met her travelling through [[Bandits-Way|Bandit's Way]].
-- What is an inquisitor?

 #### Ozmir
 Why was Ozmir forced to leave his ship and crew?

-#### What were the messages carried by the [[Sir Fared Dalan, Royal Messenger|Royal Messenger]]?
-- One for Lady Aliyah, from Prince Jasper
-- One for the Mayor

 ## Questions
 ### Thieves in the night